 But what do people really focus on?

 In the spotlight image below, created by aggregating the gaze paths of 33 viewers, we see that—despite individual differences—people tend to focus on the same things; in this case, the center of the portico and all the statuary atop it.
-In spotlights, the image glows whitest where people look most, fading to darker grey and black where they look least.
-We see here how people are hardwired—with no conscious control, irrespective of age or culture—to check out other people, even when perceiving stone versions of themselves, even when these are spread out all around a building.
+In spotlights, the image glows brightest where people look most, fading to darker grey and black where they look least.
+We see here how people are hardwired—with no conscious effort, irrespective of age or culture—to check out other people, even stone versions of themselves perched at the edge of rooftops.

-And interestingly, the focus on the statuary seems to intensify when viewers looked at a Photoshopped version of The Rotunda, with windows removed.
-Notice how the area around the statues seems to glow a bit brighter.
+And interestingly, the focus on the statuary seems to intensify when viewers look at a photoshopped version of The Rotunda – without windows.
+Note how the area around the statues appears to glow brighter.
 For a social species like us, blank walls are of no interest.
 Our brain, knowing us well, saves its energy for focusing on what we love most: ourselves.

 One preliminary conclusion about architecture?
-Buildings that last feed needs that we may not realize we have; in this case, our perennial one to be seen and reflected.
+Buildings that last feed needs we may not realize we have; in this case, the perennial one to be seen and reflected.
 Makes sense, of course, since as a social species designed for interrelating, architecture we’re going to instantly ‘attach to’ and have strong feelings about, has no choice but to trick the central nervous system into believing its seeing one of us.

 all photos videos © AnnSussman